Skip to main content

 Practical tips:

-• For disputes above €10,000: tribunal judiciaire — consider consulting a lawyer, court fees are higher
+• Claims above €10,000: tribunal judiciaire — lawyer required, court fees higher

-• Bring: your receipt/invoice, all written correspondence, photos of the product or service, any mediation documents
+• Bring: your receipt/invoice, all correspondence, photos of product or service, mediation opinion

 signal.conso.gouv.fr — Step by Step

-SignalConso is France's official consumer complaint platform, operated by the DGCCRF (Direction générale de la consommation, de la concurrence et de la répression des fraudes).
+SignalConso is France's official consumer complaint platform, operated by the DGCCRF (Direction générale de la concurrence, de la consommation et de la répression des fraudes).
+The platform is available in English (toggle in top-right menu).
 Your report is forwarded to the company, which has 60 days to respond directly to you.

 Reporting process: